Vagabundo/autorepair-ui/README.md

 When it is created I add a little form to the html.
 I add it to the ts component, add events, the random sheet generation and that is all.

-As the sheet generation is random, is really hard to find an approved or referred example with the web app, so I included some example in the code.
+As the sheet generation is random, is really hard to find an approved or referred example with the web app, so I included some examples in the code.

 To use it, open the project and run ng serve -o.
 Open a web browser and enter localhost:4200.
 The Rest API should be running as well (localhost:5000) to get a response.